Farama-Foundation/chatarena/README.md

 gradio app.py
 ```

-This will launch a demo server for ChatArena and you can access it via http://127.0.0.1:7860/ in your browser.
+This will launch a demo server for ChatArena and you can access it in your browser.

 [//]: # (TODO: put a gif here)